JCR-UK

 (c.1910 - 23 June 1991)

 Born in Tredegar, Gwent, Solomon Goldman (m.
 Sadie Berkowitch from Nottingham) was educated at Glasgow University where he took first-class honours in Semitic Languages and later, as a postgraduate student, he attended the University of Oxford on a Jewish Memorial Council scholarship.
 He received a doctorate for research on "The Development of Historical Writing among the Moslems of Spain."
 After studying at Jews' College, Rev. Goldman served the Nottingham Hebrew Congregation (1937-1950) and then St John's Wood Synagogue, North West London (1950-1976).
 He obtained semicha in 1958 and was chair of the Central Council of Jewish Education (1956 until 1976, when the Council was wound up) and in 1968, the new Chief Rabbi, Dr. Immanuel Jakobovits, gave Rabbi Goldman responsibility for Jewish-Christian relations in his cabinet.
 He retired to Israel in 1976.
 He was a cousin of Rabbi Cyril Harris who he helped induct into his former position at St John's Wood Synagogue.
 Author of Guide to the Sabbath and a contributor to the Soncino translation of the Bible.
 He died in Netanya.
-(Jewish Chronicle obituary 5 July 1991; Eight Hundred Years - The Story of Nottingham's Jews (1998) by Nelson Fisher)
+(JC obituary 5 July 1991; Eight Hundred Years - The Story of Nottingham's Jews (1998) by Nelson Fisher)

-Rev. R. Goldreich
+Rev. Roger Goldreich

 Rev. Goldschmidt